cangjielanguage/cangjie_docs/docs/dev-guide/source_en/compile_and_build/cross_compilation.md

 ### Package Download

-The Cangjie installation package supporting cross-compilation to `iOS` are provided as :
+The Cangjie SDK that supports cross-compiling for iOS is provided as `cangjie-sdk-mac-aarch64-ios.x.y.z.tar.gz` .
-- `cangjie-sdk-mac-aarch64-ios.x.y.z.tar.gz` for aarch64
-- `cangjie-sdk-mac-x86_64-ios.x.y.z.tar.gz` for Intel x86_64

 To cross-compile to `iOS` on a `macOS` platform, download and install the package that matches your host architecture .
 The Cangjie runtime and standard libraries natively support `iOS 11` and above (for exceptions, refer to the "Cangjie Programming Language Library API" manual).